andypike/NuggetHub/README.markdown

 That's it!
 More features are coming all the time to enhance the site and make it more useful.

+You can see it running on heroku here: http://nuggethub.com

 **Why are you building NuggetHub?**

 Basically this is my first Ruby on Rails project and I wanted something to get my teeth into to learn all about RoR, the available Gems and all that jazz.